Rohan-Julius/imdb-sentiment-analyzer/README.md

 # imdb-sentiment-checker

-Here’s a concise README aligned with the Colab workflow and the Streamlit app.

-Project summary
 This repo provides an IMDb review sentiment system with a fine‑tuned RoBERTa classifier, plus two production features: sarcasm awareness and concise summarization within a Streamlit UI loaded via Transformers pipelines.

 Method